hyperledger/iroha/docs/source/deploy/single.rst

    createuser -s iroha_user -p5433

 Selected port ``5433`` (default is 5432) and database user ``iroha_user`` are used by irohad to connect to database.
-See `Configure`_.
+(see `Configuration parameters <../configure/index.html>`_ for more reference).
 Maintenance database ``postgres`` is created by default, but if for some reason another name required, create it:

 .. code-block::shell